 Tea plantation in Munnar

-Houseboat on the Kerala backwaters
+Houseboat on Kerala's backwaters

-Kerala's backwaters are a labyrinth of rivers and canals that lace through forests, spice plantations and paddy fields.
-Exploring these waterways on a converted rice barge offers a glimpse of the unhurried charm of everyday life here.
-You will pass people fishing, doing their washing and working on the palm-fringed banks.
+Kerala's backwaters are 1,500 km (932 miles) of rivers and canals that lace through forests, spice plantations and paddy fields.
+Exploring these waterways on a converted rice barge offers a glimpse of the unhurried pace of everyday life here, as you pass people fishing, doing their washing and working on the palm-fringed banks.

 Fishermen on a Kerala beach